Yasamanafshargh/ocr-tools-0b/README.md

 Download the installer
  and add it to your PATH.

-▶️ Usage
+Usage

 Run the Flask server:

 python app.py

-Open in browser:
+Open in your browser:

 http://127.0.0.1:5000

 Upload a file → Select target language → Get extracted & translated text.

-📦 Requirements
+Requirements
 fastapi
 uvicorn
 pytesseract